Martingales for physicists: A treatise on stochastic thermodynamics and beyond: Martingales in continuous time

 In Sec.~\ref{sec:examplescont} we have reviewed the prominent role of It\^{o} integrals in martingale theory.
 In physics it is often common to use the Stratonovich integral as defined in the books~\cite{gardiner1985handbook,risken1996fokker,pavliotis2014stochastic} and the original references~\cite{fisk1963quasi,stratonovich1968conditional}

-This Stratonovich-Fisk convention has the advantage that it allows us to use the standard rules of differential calculus, see Appendix~\ref{app:Ito-lemma}.
-However, the Stratonovich integral has the inconvenience of {\em not} being a martingale as it contains a spurious drift term, see Appendix~\ref{app:strat} for details.
+{where we recall that the limit $\|P\|\rightarrow0$ means the limit of small norm $\|P\|$ of a finite partition $P= [0=t_1<t_2<\ldots<t_{n}=t]$ of the interval $[0,t]$. } The Stratonovich-Fisk convention has the advantage that it allows us to use the standard rules of differential calculus, {e.g., the chain rule for derivatives and the fundamental theorem of calculus, } see Appendix~\ref{app:Ito-lemma}.
+However, the Stratonovich integral has the inconvenience of {\em not} being a martingale as it contains a spurious drift term, see Appendix~\ref{app:strat} for details. {We recall readers the definition of the It\^{o} integral given by Eq.~\eqref{eq:Ito}, copied here for convenience,

+which differs to the Stratonovich convention on the time point at which the process in the integrand $Z$ is evaluated.
+The fact that in It\^{o} convention the summation rule is done by evaluating $Z$ at the beginning of each interval of the partition is crucial for It\^{o} processes of the type~\eqref{eq:Ito-copy} to be martingales. }

 More generally, we define the $\alpha-$discretization convention, with $0\leq\alpha\leq1$, via the infinitesimal rules~\footnote{See~\cite{hottovy2012noise} for generalizations where $\alpha\in\mathbb{R}$ and even space dependent.}